survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 The first portion of the problem is fast to solve.
 Run `npm run build:ssr -- --watch` in a terminal.
 That will force webpack to run in a watch mode.
 It would be possible to wrap this idea within an npm script for convenience, but this is enough for this demo.

-The remaining part is harder than what we have done so far.
+The remaining part is harder than what was done so far.
 How to make the server aware of the changes and how to communicate the changes to the browser?

 [browser-refresh](https://www.npmjs.com/package/browser-refresh) can come in handy as it solves both of the problems.
 Install it first: